 (If this sounds overwhelming, you can always get started with one of its Workflows, which will automatically enable certain strategies based on a template.)

 For time management, Amazing Marvin includes a calendar function that syncs with multiple calendars to import all your work, family, and personal events.
 You can also add tasks directly to your calendar in Amazing Marvin, although unfortunately, you can't drag existing tasks to your calendar.
-And you can integrate Amazing Marvin with Zapier to automate your task management.
+And you can integrate Amazing Marvin with Zapier to automate your task management, automatically adding tasks no matter where they come from.

 Unlike a lot of other to-do list apps, Amazing Marvin lets you view today's completed tasks from the daily view.
 This, combined with the little dance the marshmallow mascot does every time you finish a task, really creates a sense of accomplishment and progress that I didn't experience in other apps.